GenerationMania: Learning to Semantically Choreograph: Background and Related Work

-The homebrew community of BMIIDX is arguably one of the oldest and most mature one of its kind~\cite{chan2004cpr}, with multiple emulators, an open format (Be-music Source\footnote{\url{ https://en.wikipedia.org/wiki/Be-Music_Source}}, BMS) and peer-reviewed charts published in semi-yearly proceedings.
-Despite the community striving to provide the highest quality charts, the process of generating such a chart is considered a heavy workload, and due to the strict semantic bindings, usually the author of the music or a veteran chart author has to participate in the generation of the chart.
-Many aspiring amateur content creators start by building charts for rhythm action games without keysounds (i.e. Dance Dance Revolution charting is considered by the community to be easier).
+The homebrew community of BMIIDX is arguably one of the oldest and most mature groups of its kind~\cite{chan2004cpr}, with multiple emulators, an open format (Be-music Source\footnote{\url{ http://www.charatsoft.com/develop/otogema/page/04bms/bms.htm}}, BMS) and peer-reviewed charts published in semi-yearly proceedings\footnote{\url{http://www.bmsoffighters.net/}}.
+Despite the community striving to provide the highest quality charts, due to the strict keysound requirements, usually the author of the music or a veteran chart author has to assist in the authoring of the chart.
+Many aspiring amateur content creators start by building charts for non-keysound rhythm action games (i.e. {\em Dance Dance Revolution} chart building is considered by the community to be easier to learn).
 Furthermore, there is a strong demand for customized charts: players have different skill levels and different expectations on the music-chart translation, and such charts are not always available to them.

-Figure~\ref{figure-gameplay} shows an example of a BMIIDX homebrew chart.
-The objects in the ``A'' columns are playable objects with keysounds.